ESPresense/ESPresense.github.io/base-stations.md

 # Base Stations

-The firmware is currently compatible with the ESP32 WROOM and WROVER dual core (most common) OR the ESP32C3 (beta).
+The firmware is currently compatible with the ESP32 WROOM and WROVER dual core (most common).
 4MB of flash is required (most common).
 We support the original ESP32, ESP32-C3, and the ESP32-S3 (S2 doesn't have bluetooth).
 Make sure you do *NOT* buy a ESP8266, those do not have bluetooth at all.

 ## ESP32